openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

 When run interactively, the config_controller script presents a series of prompts for initial configuration of StarlingX:

--  For the Virtual Environment, you can accept all the default values immediately after ‘system date and time’.
+-  For the virtual environment, you can accept all the default values immediately after ‘system date and time’.
--  For a Physical Deployment, answer the bootstrap configuration questions with answers applicable to your particular physical setup.
+-  For a physical deployment, answer the bootstrap configuration questions with answers applicable to your particular physical setup.

 The script is used to configure the first controller in the StarlingX